Eurelioabp/Basic-Calculator/README.md

 # Basic-Calculator
-A calculator application with the four basic arithmetic operations (addition, substraction, multiplication and division)
+A calculator application with the four basics arithmetic operations (addition, substraction, multiplication and division) made with JavaScript, HTML and Bootstrap.